tanmayiitj/DAI-Project/README.md

 Requirements:

 1. Keras 2.0+
-(only used for classification - Pixel Deflection itself is deep learning platform independent)

-2. Scipy 1.0+

-(Older version of scipy wavelet transform does not have BayesShrink)
+2. Scipy 1.0+  (Older version of scipy wavelet transform does not have BayesShrink)

 ## Example